-Mr. Benyacar also regularly counsels high-technology and emerging-growth companies on a broad range of intellectual property and Internet issues, and advises corporate lawyers and investment bankers on corporate intellectual property issues, intellectual property valuations and the licensing of intellectual property and technology.
+David also regularly counsels high-technology and emerging-growth companies on a broad range of intellectual property and Internet issues, and advises corporate lawyers and investment bankers on corporate intellectual property issues, intellectual property valuations, and the licensing of intellectual property and technology.

-Before becoming a lawyer, Mr. Benyacar had a successful career at AT&T Bell Labs as a UNIX operating system developer, and a systems engineer for various telecommunications services and network management products.
+Before becoming a lawyer, he had a successful career at AT&T Bell Labs as a UNIX operating system developer, and a systems engineer for various telecommunications services and network management products.

-- JD, Rutgers School of Law-Newark, 1991, Highest Honors; Valedictorian, Four-Time Tischler Scholar, Order of the Coif; Instructor in Legal Research and Writing
+- J.D., Rutgers Law School, 1991, highest honors; Valedictorian, Four-Time Tischler Scholar, Order of the Coif; Instructor in Legal Research and Writing

 - New York